HomeDocumentation

 ComponentWho Uses ItPurpose

-Tenant PortalOrganization admins and employeesManage policies, view events, manage users and API keys
+Tenant PortalOrganization admins and employeesManage policies events users and API keys

 Chrome ExtensionEmployees on their devicesEnforces policies in real time inside the browser